À, AU, AUX, EN... PREPOSITIONS IN FRENCH BEFORE CITIES, COUNTRIES, CONTINENTS - GRAMMAR

 We use "to" to introduce a time.

-Now let's move on to the preposition "aux".
+Let's move on to the preposition "aux".

-Generally, these are countries that are actually large islands.
-Which are surrounded by water, but which are quite large islands.
+Generally speaking, these are countries that are actually large islands.
+Surrounded by water, but quite large islands.
 For example, we don't say Cyprus or Cyprus.
 We just say Cyprus.
-So we say I'm going to Cyprus or we say I'm going to Madagascar or I'm going to Cuba.
-Obviously, we are in French, so there are always some exceptions.
-There are some large islands that have determinants.
-For example, Japan, which has a masculine determiner.
-So we'll say I'm going to Japan.
-There is also Corsica which has a feminine determiner, Sicily which also has a feminine determiner or Australia or Guadeloupe, which are islands, but which have a determiner.
+So we'll say I'm going to Cyprus, or we'll say I'm going to Madagascar, or we'll say I'm going to Cuba.
+Of course, this is French, so there are always a few exceptions.
+There are a few large islands that have determinants.
+Japan, for example, has a masculine determiner.
+So we'll say je vais au Japon (I'm off to Japan).
+There's also Corsica, which has a feminine determiner, Sicily, which also has a feminine determiner, and Australia and Guadeloupe, which are islands but have a determiner.
 So we'll say I'm going to Guadeloupe, I live in Australia, I'm going to Sicily or I'm going on vacation to Corsica.

-Let's move on to the practical exercise.
-I'm going to read you a text with many prepositions, but also many mistakes.
-I'll also write it down for you so that it's easier for you.
-It's up to you to find these mistakes and correct them in the comments of the video.
-I will come and correct you in the comments.
-I will also put the solution of this exercise in the description of the video.
+Now for a practical exercise.
+I'm going to read you a text with lots of prepositions, but also lots of mistakes.
+I'll also put it in writing to make it easier for you.
+It's up to you to find these errors and correct them in the comments on the video.
+I'll come back and correct you in the comments.
+I'll also include the solution to this exercise in the video description.

 Of course, don't cheat!
-Here we go.
+We're off.

 See you soon.